Phillyclause89/ChessMoveHeatmap/chmengine/README.md

 The `chmengine` module is an Easter egg component of the [ChessMoveHeatmap](https://github.com/Phillyclause89/ChessMoveHeatmap) project.
-This module provides a chess engine that visualizes possible future moves using heatmaps and allows for playing or training the engines.
+This module provides a chess engine that uses the data produced by the heatmaps to pick moves and allows for playing or training the engines.

 ## Usage - Play CMHMEngine _(aka: Cmhmey Sr.)_